MCP Server

 browser_task

-- task (required): What you want the browser to do
+- task (required): Detailed instructions for what you want the browser to do (max 50,000 characters)

 - profile_id (optional): UUID of the cloud profile to use for persistent authentication